 On average, most youth are with us for 4-6 months, depending on the youth’s needs and what the county or state decide.
 However, some have been with us as short as one month or as long as two years.

-Currently, no youth are allotted home visits to family or guardians due to the COVID-19 pandemic.
-Prior to this, home visits depend on the youth’s treatment.
-Parents/guardians, Rawhide staff/case managers and the courts can discuss a plan for home visits that may vary based on the youth’s progress and therapeutic need.
+Most youth are allowed to go on home visits to family or guardians, but depend on the youth’s treatment.
+Parents/guardians, Rawhide staff/case managers, and the courts can discuss a plan for home visits that may vary based on the youth’s progress and therapeutic needs.

 All of our therapists have master’s degrees and are trained in multiple evidenced-based treatment interventions, such as TF-CBT, DBT, CBT, equine-assisted therapy, alcohol and drug prevention, and more.

 Our team of highly skilled, licensed therapists offers compassionate therapy using a variety of evidence-based approaches tailored to individual, group or family needs to address the whole person: spiritual, cognitive, behavioral, emotional and social.
 Our therapists guide youth as they work through their anger, anxiety, depression, abuse, trauma, suicidal thoughts and more.

 Rawhide offers Alcohol and Drug Abuse (AODA) therapy and a sex offender emphasis within our program.
 They are provided based on the youth’s individual needs.
 We use the Pathways curriculum for sex offender work.
 Youth with AODA needs will be given the Substance Abuse Subtle Screening Inventory (SASSI) with individual needs addressed based on the assessment.